Joeccp/SBA/docs/dataStorage.md

 ***Each time saving data will cover the previous saved data.***

-Houses and tickets data are stored at `SBA/data/houses` and `SBA/data/tickets` (without a filename extension), colour scheme setting is stored at `SBA/data/colour.txt`, if there are no such files, the program will create them.
+Houses and tickets data are stored at `SBA/data/houses` and `SBA/data/tickets` (without a filename extension), the colour scheme setting is stored at `SBA/data/colour.txt`, the language option is stored at `SBA/data/language.txt` if there are no such files, the program will create them if needed.

 When the program is started, it will try to load data.

-See [documentation](colour.md) on how to change the colour scheme.
+See documentation on how to change the [colour scheme](colour.md) and [language](language.md).

 ---